junwei0102/LEGOS-Traverse/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions, please contact [your email].
+For any questions, please contact junwei.quan@mail.utoronto.ca